OsBlaineOra/db-devops-tools/Liquibase.md

 [Git add/commit/push][GitLink]

 Switch to your Jenkins tab in your browser and make sure the build does not error.
-Once the build is complete, check the hol_test data in SDW.
+Once the build is complete, check the hol_test data.
 **Data differences are not shown in the diff results.**

 Run the following queries in **SQL Developer Web**